 The End of a Love Affair

-Having trouble finding information on this 1950 standard despite its having been recorded by some of the best in the business and the impressive ranking at Jazzstandards.com, #392.
-No Wikipedia profile, nor list of covers at Second Hand Songs.
+I’ve been having trouble finding information on this 1950 standard despite a ranking of #392 out of 1,000 by Jazzstandards.com, indicating that it remains a frequently recorded number by top jazz artists.
+There is no Wikipedia profile, nor list of covers at Second Hand Songs.
 A brief paragraph at the site Standard of the Day says,

 This somber and smokey tune of love and loss was practically written for the saloon.
 Jimmy Dorsey’s orchestra introduced it, but it was quickly snatched up by a number of different artists during the 1950s.

 Thus far, I’ve found no early recordings of the song.

 Frank Sinatra with The Hollywood String Quartet, recorded 5 April 1956, Nelson Riddle arrangement – released on the album Close to You, 1956

 Art Blakey and the Jazz Messengers — recorded in NY on 5 April 1956, which is the same day as the Sinatra recording with Riddle — released on Columbia CL 897

 Donald Byrd: trumpet

 Horace Silver: piano

 Cyril Stapleton and his Orchestra — from the 1956 LP Dim Lights and Blue Music, MGM Records E3351